 Pulumi Stack Architecture

 Designing a robust Pulumi stack architecture requires shifting from monolithic scripts to modular, reusable Python components.
-This guide details production-ready directory layouts, environment isolation strategies, and provider lifecycle patterns.
-By aligning infrastructure code with software engineering principles, teams can scale deployments efficiently.
-For broader architectural strategies, explore our Pulumi Patterns & Provider Management hub.
-We cover stack configuration, state boundaries, and provider instance structuring for multi-cloud environments.
+This guide details production-ready directory layouts, environment isolation strategies, and provider lifecycle patterns, and it sits within the broader Pulumi Patterns & Provider Management approach.
+We cover stack configuration, state boundaries, and provider instance structuring for multi-cloud environments — including how to lay out one stack per environment and how to share data through stack outputs and cross-stack references.

-Key implementation priorities include modular Python project structures, environment-specific stack configurations, cross-stack dependency management, and provider lifecycle optimization.
+Key implementation priorities: modular Python project structures, environment-specific stack configurations, cross-stack dependency management, and provider lifecycle optimization.

 Modular Project Structure & Component Boundaries

 Establish a scalable directory layout that separates core infrastructure from environment-specific configurations.
-Proper boundaries prevent dependency bloat and enable parallel development across infrastructure teams.
 Keep your __main__.py strictly as an orchestration entry point.
 Extract reusable resource definitions into dedicated Python packages.

 Use pulumi.Config to handle runtime environment overrides.
 Implement factory patterns for resource instantiation to enforce type safety.
 Always keep sensitive configuration values out of version control by leveraging Pulumi secrets management.
 Backend encryption must be enforced at the state storage layer.